 How little can you live on?
 Go through all expenses and cut out anything that’s not strictly essential (see below for ideas).
 You will be surprised at how little you can live on when your goal is to save for Christmas.

 What do you actually need to buy for Christmas?
 Make a list of everyone you want to buy for and set a strict amount for everyone.
 If you spend £500 on each of your family but don’t have the money, have a rethink.
-It’s one day!
+It’s only one day!
 Don’t put yourself into debt.

 What will you eat?
 Set a shopping budget.
 Don’t plan to buy more than you can eat.
 Use last year’s decorations, send out e-cards rather than hundreds of Christmas cards, etc.